mokgonyanetb/datascience_task/README.md

    jupyter notebook
    ```

-5. Open the notebook and run the code cell by cell.
+5. Open the **Lelala AI Sesotho.ipynb** and run the code cell by cell.

 ## Notes